<img alt="" src="https://secure.bali6nora.com/145236.png" style="display:none;">

 If your prospects can’t differentiate between you and your competitors -and your team can't make the case that you are different and better - buyers will select a company using the one criterion they can compare – price.

-If you do not choose to focus on your ideal customer, your competition will choose it for you, and it will most likely be the low profit, hard to work with companies that make your life difficult
+If you do not choose to focus on your ideal customer, your competition will choose it for you, and it will most likely be the low-profit, hard-to-work-with companies that make your life difficult.

-Targeting the ideal client will help you determine your messaging, while your lead generation activities communicate that message.
+Targeting the ideal client will help you determine your messaging while your lead-generation activities communicate that message.
 We typically recommend that our clients use a mix of inbound marketing, outbound marketing, and direct sales prospecting tactics.

 The key to digital marketing tactics is to test small and scale up with what delivers the best prospect leads.
 Determine the key metrics to measure for each tactic and hold your team accountable for the ultimate results you want to see – generating revenue.